top of page

 strip bridge.png

-Now, Fair Share is at work, funding $1 billion of transportation and public education investments in the current state budget—with more to come.
+Now, Fair Share is at work, already funding more than $2.3 billion in transportation and public education investments—with more to come.

 Public Schools